Should I build a campfire?

 Is it necessary?

-Though they can be an enjoyable, we rarely need campfires in the wilderness.
-If hot food is the goal, cooking over a fuel stove is far faster, easier, and less damaging to the place we can to enjoy.
+Though they can be enjoyable, we rarely need campfires in the wilderness.
+If hot food is the goal, cooking over a fuel stove is far faster, easier, and less damaging to the place we came to enjoy.